adessoSE/devblog/_posts/2021-05-17-A-Series-of-Rust-Blog-Posts-Exploring-Rust-For-AWS-Lambda-1.md

 ---

 The demand for a high performance, yet secure programming language is increasing.
-Evidence for that claim is found not only in statistics about security bugs but also in the ground and momentum in general that Rust has been able gain, lately.
+Evidence for that claim is found not only in statistics about security bugs but also in the ground and momentum in general that Rust has been able to gain, lately.
-I take that as well as a bit of my own curiosity as cause for a series of blog posts about Rust and how to apply it in real world scenarios.
+I take that as well as a bit of my own curiosity as cause for a series of blog posts about Rust and applications in real world scenarios.

 # A Series of Rust: Exploring Rust for AWS Lambda - Part 1